Historical figure: Ranking

-The crucifixion of Jesus, the founder of Christianity, painted by Jacob Jordaens in the 17th century.
+The crucifixion of Jesus, the central figure of Christianity, painted by Jacob Jordaens in the 17th century.

 There have been rankings of the significance of major historical figures.
 For example, Cesar A. Hidalgo and colleagues at the MIT Media Lab has calculated the memorability of historical figures using data such as the number of language editions for which there are articles for each person, the pageviews received, and other factors.
 These lists are available at MIT's Pantheon project.

 Historical truth

 It is sometimes hard to discern whether apparently historical figures from the earliest periods did in fact exist, due to the lack of records.
 Even with more recent personages, stories or anecdotes about the person often accumulate that have no basis in fact.
 Although the external aspects of a historical figure may be well documented, their inner nature can only be a subject of speculation.
 It can also not be only a subject of speculation as many historical figures such as Hitler explicitly articulated their thoughts and intentions.
 With religious figures, often the subjects of voluminous literature, separating "fact" from "belief" can be difficult if not impossible.